Cargill/splinter/cli/man/splinter-circuit-purge.1.md

 DESCRIPTION
 ===========
 Request to purge a circuit by specifying the circuit ID of the circuit to be removed from the node's storage.
-A circuit is only available to be purged if it has already been disbanded and are only available locally.
-Disbanding a circuit removes a circuit's networking functionality.
+Internal service data associated with the circuit is also purged.
+A circuit is only able to be purged if it has already been deactivated and no longer supports networking.
+Disbanding a circuit removes a circuit's networking functionality, allowing for a circuit to be purged.
+A circuit may also be abandoned, causing the circuit's networking capability to be disabled for the abandoning node, so the abandoning node is able to purge the deactivated circuit.

-The generated ID of the existing disbanded circuit can be viewed using the `splinter-circuit-list`, with the `--circuit-status` option of `disbanded`.
+The generated ID of an existing deactivated circuit can be viewed using the `splinter-circuit-list`, with the `--circuit-status` option of either `disbanded` and/or `abandoned`.

-The purge request is only available for members of the node, as the circuit is only available to the node locally.
-If the circuit has not been disbanded, it is not able to be purged.
-Once a circuit has been purged, it is removed from the node's storage and is no longer viewable.
+The purge request only works for local circuits that have been deactivated.
+If the circuit is still considered active, it is not able to be purged.
+Once a circuit has been purged, the circuit is removed from the node's admin store and any internal Splinter service data will also be removed.
+If a circuit is using the Scabbard service, for example, the state LMDB files associated with the circuit are deleted.
+After purging, the circuit and internal service data are no longer available as this state has been deleted.

 FLAGS
 =====